La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 nu'o
 : term of potential: hasn't ever happened

-This series of so called terms of potential describes possible situations.
+This series of so-called terms of potential describes possible situations.

-Note that **ka'e** means that an event can happen whereas, for example,
+Note that **ka'e** means that an event can happen, whereas, for example,

 > **le'e cipni cu kakne le ka vofli**
 > _Birds are capable of flying._